 Gender (XX = female; XY = male) is central to God's plan for His children.
 And yet He co-creates humans who are XXY, XYY, and XO.

 He also brings children into this world who are homosexual from the start.
-In order to be part of the Church, they must forsake romantic love altogether* and choose celibacy.
+In order to be part of the Church, most* of them must forsake romantic love altogether and choose celibacy.
 That doesn't sound like happiness to most people.
 Some will say that gays are treated no different than single heterosexuals who are waiting for marriage, but in that case there is always hope.
 For gays, the one and only "hope" is that this significant part of who they are will be "fixed" in the eternities.

 So, if you're a member of the Church and you're heterosexual with fertility intact, congratulations!
 You truly are a winner in the game o' life.
 But if by no fault of your own you don't fall into the zone of glory, then you're in a painful predicament.
 And that's not something the rest of us like to think about.
 It makes God look... well, not so kind.
 Members of the Church in general do not want to grapple with those implications and wish to avoid the reminders. - Which is becoming easier to do as relatively few LGBT members feel welcomed in our pews anymore.
 So instead they focus on the gospel of the family, defend The Proclamation (whatever that means), and tell their children that temple marriage should be their highest goal.